Forward by Taf Baig

 Effective cleaning has done more to protect and extend life expectancy and protection of human health than any single event in human history.

 Cleaners or sanitarians were taking care of the environment long before environmental activists and green chemical salesmen arrived on the scene.

 Myth #2: Cleaning is an inherently polluting activity

 Cleaning is in no way polluting.
-In fact, “clean” and “green” can be complementary concepts.
+“Clean” and “green” can be complementary concepts.

 Substances can be living or nonliving.
 Matter can be measured and described quantitatively.
-Unwanted matter is any substance that gets in the way of human endeavors, poses a risk or causes an undesirable or adverse effect.
+The unwanted matter is any substance that gets in the way of human endeavors, poses a risk or causes an undesirable or adverse effect.